WHAT IS FEMALE INFERTILITY ISSUES?

 Each of these factors is essential to become pregnant:

 You need to ovulate.
 To get pregnant, your ovaries must produce and release an egg, a process known as ovulation.
-Your doctor can help evaluate your menstrual cycles and confirm ovulation.

 Your partner needs sperm.
 For most couples, this isn’t a problem unless your partner has a history of illness or surgery.
 You can run some simple tests to evaluate the health of your partner’s sperm.